How Much Does Appliance Repair Cost in Atlanta?

 Decatur, Virginia-Highland, Inman Park, and Grant Park homes often have wiring that stresses modern electronics.
 Repeated electronic failures?
 Have an electrician check the panel before the next repair.

 🔶 Repair or replace?
-The “repair under 50% of replacement” rule mostly holds.
+The “repair under 50% of replacement” rule mostly holds — and our Atlanta median of $280 is far below a new appliance.
 A 10-year-old Whirlpool washer needing a $200 drain pump — fix it.
-A 12-year-old fridge needing a $900 compressor when a new one is $1,100 — genuinely tough, and a tech who’ll honestly say “consider replacing it” is worth calling back.
+A 12-year-old fridge needing a $900 compressor when a new one is $1,100 — genuinely tough.
+See our repair-vs-replace guide for the full framework.

-After-hours premium: Evening and weekend calls run $50–$100 above standard rates.
-For a July refrigerator failure with groceries at risk, it’s worth it.
+After-hours premium: Evening and weekend calls run $50 to $100 above standard rates.
+For a July refrigerator failure with groceries at risk, it is worth it.
 For a slow dryer or a faulty burner, a weekday appointment at standard rates makes more sense.

 Brand tiers matter: Samsung, LG, Bosch, KitchenAid, Miele, and luxury Sub-Zero / Wolf / Thermador land at the higher end — not because they fail more, but because parts cost more and electronics are more complex.
 Whirlpool, Maytag, GE, and Frigidaire have cheaper, widely available parts.
 A $400 repair on a $600 Whirlpool is a harder call than a $400 repair on a $1,400 LG front-loader.